aldajo92/ROS_ROCKER_POLARIS/README.md

 # Polaris GEM e2 Simulation and Path Tracking Controller

-This repository contains two main packages for ROS Noetic: `polaris_sim_utils` and `pt_controller`.
+This repository contains two main packages for ROS Noetic: [polaris_sim_utils](./catkin_ws/src/polaris_sim_utils) and [pt_controller](./catkin_ws/src/pt_controller).
 These packages are designed to work together to provide utilities for the Polaris GEM e2 vehicle and to control its path tracking in a ROS environment.
+The main goal for this projec was develop the [pt_controller](./catkin_ws/src/pt_controller) package to control the Polaris GEM e2 vehicle to follow a predefined path.

 ![](./.media/polaris_gazebo.png)

 ## Polaris Simulation Utilities

-The `polaris_sim_utils` package contains utilities and tools to launch the Polaris GEM e2 vehicle and generate some helper paths to validate the controllers provided by the `pt_controller` package.
+The [polaris_sim_utils](./catkin_ws/src/polaris_sim_utils) package contains utilities and tools to launch the Polaris GEM e2 vehicle and generate some helper paths to validate the controllers provided by the [pt_controller](./catkin_ws/src/pt_controller) package.

 ### Features